South Florida Bulls: Lacrosse

+The women's lacrosse team is scheduled to become the first sport added at USF since 1997 when it begins play in spring 2025.
+The team was originally scheduled to begin in spring 2024, but was postponed.
+They will play home games at Corbett Stadium, the current home of the Bulls soccer teams, but have plans to move to the on-campus football stadium when it opens in 2027.

+The team is coached by Mindy McCord.

 Sailing

 The Bulls women's sailing program is a nationally recognized team and is USF's most successful sport by number of national championships won.
 Since 2004 the team has been coached by Allison Jolly, gold medalist in the first Olympic women's sailing event at the 1988 Summer Olympics in Seoul.
-As sailing is not an American Athletic Conference or NCAA sanctioned sport, USF is a member of the South Atlantic Intercollegiate Sailing Association within the Inter-Collegiate Sailing Association.
+As sailing is not an American Conference or NCAA sanctioned sport, USF is a member of the South Atlantic Intercollegiate Sailing Association within the Inter-Collegiate Sailing Association.

 The varsity sailing team was formed in 1997 after being a popular club team for USF St. Petersburg students for many years before that.
 The team uses a waterfront facility on Bayboro Harbor on the University of South Florida's St. Petersburg campus called the Haney Landing Sailing Center.
 It is the only varsity sport based on USF's St. Petersburg campus.

 The USF sailing team won the Inter-Collegiate Sailing Association Sloop National Championship in 2009 and back to back ICSA Offshore Large Boats National Championships in 2016 and 2017.
 They were National Runners Up at the ICSA Singlehanded National Championships in 2009 and 2011.
 The Bulls represented the United States in the 2017 and 2018 Student Yachting World Cups.
+They have also won 13 SAISA conference championships.

 One USF sailor, Paige Railey, has competed in the Olympics, representing the United States in 2012, 2016, and 2020.